ayperiKhudaybergenova/UD_Karakalpak-TueCL/README.md

 # Summary

-This is a small treebank of grammatical examples for Kyrgyz.
+This is a small treebank of grammatical examples for Karakalpak.
 It is part of a parallel Universal Dependencies corpus containing 148 sentences across four Turkic languages, designed to facilitate cross-linguistic research on these related languages.

 # Introduction